Berber Culture in the Atlas Mountains: What to Know Before Your Mount Toubkal Trek

 Life revolves around agriculture and animal husbandry.
 Terraced fields cascade down mountainsides, growing barley, corn, and vegetables.
 Walnut trees provide shade and income.
 Women often work fields while men tend livestock.

-• Remove shoes when entering homes
+• Removing shoes when entering homes is a common local custom

 Topics